-Keturn to the car to leave the lake and climb along the panoramic road that winds upwards to Piani del Tivano (photo 4), offering magnificent views on the way.
+Return to the car to leave the lake and climb along the panoramic road that winds upwards to Piani del Tivano (photo 4), offering magnificent views on the way.
 This handy tarmacked road crosses the entire plain, which is situated at 900 metres above sea level.
-On Sundays, this grassy hollow is a popular destination for hundreds of tourists thanks to its wide, open green areas that are ideal for picnics and mountains walks in summer, becoming crosscountry skiing, sledging and snow-shoe tracks in winter dismount and continue on foot, it remains popular with many cycling enthusiasts, so much so it was recently decided to turn it into an open-air museum, putting back on the tarmac comments and moments from the cycle races, recording the gradient and also a description of the vegetation at the sides of the road and the peaks that can be seen on the horizon.
+On Sundays, this grassy hollow is a popular destination for hundreds of tourists thanks to its wide, open green greas that are ideal for picnics and mountains walks in summer, becoming cross-country skiing, sledging and snow-shoe tracks in winter.
+The highest point of the road is in Colma, a popular observation point thanks to its views over the hills of Brianza, the Po Plain, the outline of the pre-Alps and the Valassina Valley.
+It is also popular with astronomy enthusiasts thanks to the observatory; run by the

+Gruppo Astrofili Brianza, it is open to the public for observations and guided visits (for dates www.osservatoriosormano.it).
+Colma di Sormano became famous in the 1970s when its extremely steep climb, known as the "wall of Sormano" (photo 5), was a leg in the Giro di Lombardia cycle race.
+Cancelled after just a few years due to its steepness that, exceeding 25% in some stretches, forced many cyclists to dismount and continue on foot, it remains popular with many cycling enthusiasts, so much so it was recently decided to turn it into an open-air museum, putting back on the tarmac comments and moments from the cycle races, recording the gradient and also a description of the vegetation at the sides of the road and the peaks that can be seen on the horizon.
 In recent years it has also been put back into the route of the historical race.
 On foot, the "wall" is a great shortcut for Sormano.
-By car instead follow the winding road that descends towards Asso that we reach after about a dozen kilometres.
+By car on the other hand, follow the winding road that descends towards Sormano and Asso.
+After about a dozen kilometres we reach Asso, at the intersection of the Valassina and Valbrona Valleys.
 The road bends again, circling the centre, and then flanks the River Lambro.
 On the left we can note the waterfall of Vallategna, a thirty-metre drop of the Foce Stream into the River Lambro.
 Continuing beyond the Ferrovie Nord station we reach the centre of Canzo, a small holiday resort with beautiful shops and elegant patisseries, ideal for a quick and delicious break.
-About 1 kilometre south of the village is Segrino Lake, a small pre-Alpine lake where bathing is permitted, flanked by a 5 km pedestrian-cycle path.
-On the eastern side, the cycle path gives access to some small free beaches, whilst to the south, in the municipality of Eupilio, there is a lido to
+About 1 km south of the village is

+Segrino Lake, a small pre-Alpine lake where bathing is permitted, flanked by a 5 km pedestrian-cycle path.
+On the eastern side, the cycle path gives access to some small free beaches, whilst to the south, in the municipality of Eupilio, there is a lido to which access is possible subject to payment